 As for specifying the output crs, it is usually not possible and depend on the particular application.

 The default case is that OTB produces outputs in the same CRS as its input (say classification, segmentation, all pixel-based algorithms, etc).

 Some apps are meant to change the crs (those who can do resampling typically ortho).

-#5 Updated by Victor Olaya about 8 years ago
+#5 Updated by Victor Olaya over 8 years ago

 - Status changed from Open to Feedback